 You have had a confirmed or suspected stage 2 contact with a person who is ill with COVID-19 (Contact Category II, i.e. direct contact with a distance of less than 1.5 m but while wearing a mask or a contact that lasted less than 15 min)?
 You have had no direct contact but had contact to a direct contact person?Please describe the situation in writing (corona(at)hs-gm.de) or by phone +49 6722 502 285 immediately, so that further measures, e.g. home office can be discussed.

-Anyone entering Germany who was in a high-risk area in the 10 days prior to arriving in Germany must immediately self-quarantine for 10 days.
+Anyone entering Germany who was in a high-risk area in the 10 days prior to arriving in Germany or anyone entering Hesse from a high-risk area must immediately self-quarantine for 10 days.
 A region is considered high-risk if the number of newly infected persons has more than 50 cases per 100,000 inhabitants within the last seven days, see the RKI (Robert Koch Institute) list of designated high-risk areas.
 Please note that the list of areas may change daily.